How to Grow a Green and Healthy Eco-Friendly Lawn

 2. Use a push mower.

 If gas prices haven’t convinced you to explore a more fuel-efficient way of mowing your lawn, perhaps the environment will.
 Push mowers don’t use gas, oil, and spark plugs.
 They also don’t produce exhaust to pollute the air.
-You get a little exercise pushing the mower around your lawn, too.
+You get a little exercise pushing the mower around, too.

 3. Let your grass get high, so to speak.

-While close-cropped grass looks good and neat, most lawn experts say it’s best to let your lawn grow a little.
+While close-cropped grass looks good and neat, most lawn experts say it’s best to let it grow a little.
 (No, you don’t want foot-high grass on your lawn.)
-Melissa Ozawa, features editor over at Martha Stewart, suggests that you adjust your lawnmower between three and three-and-a-half inches high.
+Melissa Ozawa features editor over at Martha Stewart, suggests that you adjust your lawnmower between three and three-and-a-half inches high.

 “The blades of grass will have more surface area for the sun to shine on, which means more photosynthesis,” says Ms. Ozawa.